 What is gum disease?

 Gum disease, or periodontal disease, is an inflammation or infection that attacks the gums and bone holding your teeth in place.
 The symptoms of gum disease are gums that bleed when you brush, persistent bad breath, red, swollen, or tender gums, and teeth loosening and shifting.
 It is caused by bacteria in plaque – the sticky, nearly colorless film that constantly forms on your teeth.
 In its early stages, gum disease is called gingivitis.
-It is later known as periodontitis.
-Gum disease can be treated in a variety of ways, ranging from cleanings to surgery, but it can be prevented by regular brushing, flossing, and having regular professional cleanings.
+In later stages, it is known as periodontitis.
+Gum disease can be treated in a variety of ways, ranging from cleanings to surgery, but it can be prevented by regular brushing, flossing and having regular professional cleanings.

 What is gum treatment?